daleonpz/zix/README.md

 **[Back to top](#table-of-contents)**

-## Acknowledgments

-- Uses Zephyr RTOS for real-time operation and mcuboot for OTA updates.

 ## Extras
 ### BLE Sniffer
 This project uses BLE as a communication protocol for the wearable device.
 The [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) can be configured as a BLE sniffer to capture and analyze Bluetooth Low Energy packets.